 Maximum State Subsidy.
-The term "Maximum State Subsidy" refers to the highest subsidy amount, which is available only to employees deemed eligible in accordance with Program eligibility rules found in plan documents and State law.
+The term "Maximum State Subsidy" refers to the subsidy received by employees described as eligible for the Maximum State Subsidy in Program eligibility rules found in plan documents and state law.
 A summary of these rules is found in Exhibit B.